amyduguid2/neuroblastoma_risk_prediction_FNN/README.md

 ## Cross-Validation

-Model evaluation using 5-fold cross-validation to ensure generalizability.
+Model evaluation using 5-fold cross-validation to ensure generalisability.

 Selection of the best-performing model based on model accuracy